kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ---
 title: jatos.js Reference
-keywords: reference, jatos.js
+keywords: reference, jatos.js, function, variable, js, javascript, library
 tags:
 summary: jatos.js is a small JavaScript library that helps you to communicate from your component's JavaScript with your JATOS server.
 Below we list and describe the variables and functions of the jatos.js library.
 sidebar: mydoc_sidebar
 permalink: jatos.js-Reference.html
 folder:
 toc: true
-last_updated: 7 Aug 2018
+last_updated: 27 Dec 2018
 ---

 Have a look at what's [mandatory in HTML and JavaScript for JATOS components](Mandatory-lines-in-your-components-HTML.html).
 Always load the jatos.js script in the `<head>` section with the following line: